Women, Peace, and Security (WPS) Overview

 How CISA’s curriculum addresses WPS

-The Women, Peace, and Security (WPS) initiative is an important element to professional military education and CISA strives to integrate a gendered perspective into its curriculum.
+Over the years, CISA has contributed to a variety of scholarship on WPS.
 In 2022, CISA’s curriculum review team identified the need for a closer appreciation of WPS global principles and the U.S. WPS Strategy throughout CISA curriculum.
 Among other initiatives, CISA’s new Curriculum Action Group will incorporate a gender analysis of course syllabi: for example, recommending inclusion of women authors or case studies involving women in conflict prevention.